3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d04/student_labs/jquery_lab/instructions.md

 	- Hide the other remaining teams
 	- Upon clicking anywhere, it will display all teams again and the `<p>` tag will be removed

-- [Bonus] Style this page and make it sexy!
+- [Bonus] Style this page and make it stylish!